yutinyang/DWAN/README.md

 # DWAN
-The code complementary of the paper named Dual Wavelet Attention Networks for Image Classification
+The eaxample code complementary of the paper named Dual Wavelet Attention Networks for Image Classification